z3y/shaders/Documentation~/ScriptedSurfaceShaders.md

 ## LTCGI

-Ltcgi is automatically added if found in the project.
-To re-detect if ltcgi is included reimport shaders `Tools/Lit/Reimport Shaders`
+LTCGI is automatically added if found in the project.
+To re-detect if LTCGI is included reimport shaders `Tools/Lit/Reimport Shaders`

 ## Area Lit